espressif/esp-idf/docs/en/api-reference/peripherals/sdm.rst

 Application Example
 -------------------

+* 100 Hz sine wave that is modulated with Sigma-Delta: :example:`peripherals/sigma_delta/sdm_dac`.
-* LED driven by a GPIO that is modulated with Sigma-Delta: :example:`peripherals/sigma_delta`.
+* LED driven by a GPIO that is modulated with Sigma-Delta: :example:`peripherals/sigma_delta/sdm_led`.

 API Reference
 -------------